-- The Hitachi C10FCG Miter Saw can go to the left or to the right if you need to make a beveled cut which helps facilitate wood that need to be wedged together during construction or you’re trying to make side pieces that will oddly fit together
+- The Hitachi C10FCG Miter Saw can go to the left or the right if you need to make a beveled cut which helps facilitate wood that needs to be wedged together during construction or you’re trying to make side pieces that will oddly fit together

 - The ranges of the miter are anywhere from a stationary 0 degrees to a whopping 52 degrees, to help make even those seemingly impossible bevel cuts possible

-- There’s buttons near where your thumb will be to help stop or adjust the miter on the fly for people who need to make complicated cuts
+- There are buttons near where your thumb will be to help stop or adjust the miter on the fly for people who need to make complicated cuts

 - The table is rather large which gives you a lot of room to work on and a lot of support, which just boosts the efficiency of the saw overall